Find the article here.

 Published June 16, 2008

 Reading this article and knowing how much this election relys on young voters, I could definitely see a connection to the Enlightenment.
 Part of the Enlightenment was questioning everything that hadn't been questioned before.
 During the Enlightenment, people questioned their religion, government, jobs, etc. "More than a set of fixed ideas, the Enlightenment implied an attitude, a method of thought.
 German philosopher Immanuel Kant proposed as the motto of the age, “Dare to know.”
 A desire arose to reexamine and question all received ideas and values, to explore new ideas in many different directions—hence the inconsistencies and contradictions that often appear in the writings of 18th-century thinkers." ('Age of Enlightenment'; MSN Encarta, Link).
 I see this being related to young voters of the 2008 Election because these voters do have the desire to question others, themselves, and the government in order to make their decision.
-I think that in order to be an educated voter, you definitely should be wondering, examining, and questioning the ideas that are trying to be sold to you.
+I think that in order to be an

 It was a trend during the Enlightenment, and it is a trend now.
 Questioning and forming new opinions is a huge part of the Election, especially when it comes to young voters.